ShurikenGitHub/Project-LUNAR-E-bike/README.md

 # Project LUNAR E-bike

+## Note: this is still a work in progress!!!

 ## About

 An open source project that allows anyone to build an illegaly fast E-bike for a lot less :heavy_dollar_sign: :heavy_dollar_sign: :heavy_dollar_sign: than a commercial E-bike.